kumquat-ir/VisualOres/README.md

 A mod that adds various overlays to map mods.

+Requires CodeChickenLib and MixinBooter.

 Supports Journeymap and Xaero's Minimap and World Map.

 Overlays can be toggled by either a button on the world map or by pressing a keybind in-game (unbound by default - check the controls settings)
 The location and order of the buttons can be customized in the config:
 - The order of the buttons can be changed either by a list or just reversing the order
-  - Reversing the order does not require restarting minecraft, while modifying the list does
+  - Reversing the order does not require restarting minecraft, while modifying the list does not
   - Changes to the order list will also affect what order layers render in if multiple are enabled
 - Journeymap users can put the buttons either next to the main map types or in their own toolbar on the right of the screen
 - Xaero's World Map users can put the buttons anywhere!